appsmithorg/appsmith/README.md

 #### 🤖 Code Logic with JavaScript

-All parts of your app can be referenced as JavaScript objects.
+We'll run JS anywhere!
 Code interactions between elements, update datasources or manipulate SQL queries—[we'll parse JS anywhere](https://docs.appsmith.com/core-concepts/writing-code).<br><br>

 #### ☝️ One-click Deploy & Access Control

-[Push a button](https://docs.appsmith.com/core-concepts/access-control) to make your app public and get a shareable link, or privately invite your team using OAuth 2.0.
+[Push a button](https://docs.appsmith.com/core-concepts/access-control) to deploy & share apps with your team, or privately invite your team using OAuth 2.0.
 Each member can be assigned a role with access to certain parts of the app.<br><br>

 #### 🔑 Solid 256-bit Encryption